-As everyone in the cannabis and hemp industries know, supply chain issues can be a major threat to business.
+As everyone in the cannabis and hemp industries knows, supply chain issues can be a major threat to business.
 The pandemic has unleashed chaos on supply chains across the globe, and the cannabis industry has not been spared.
 While the COVID-induced supply chain issues will eventually fade, the industry will continue to face uncertainty in the procurement of hardware, packaging, materials, and ingredients for formulations, i.e., the cannabis itself.
 The cannabis plant, of course, is not stuck on a slow boat from China—and not in short supply.
 But the nature of the plant itself can cause supply chain issues, particularly for Multi-State Operators (MSOs).

 MSOs face the herculean task of managing brands across multiple states, with varying laws and legalities.
 One of the most significant challenges they face is brand consistency, which is the cornerstone of any great brand.
 As anyone who has eaten at McDonald’s can attest, the fries taste the exact same regardless of location.
 But a lack of federal legalization of recreational and medical cannabis means that current laws prohibit MSOs from deploying consistent formulations.
 Every McDonald’s across the globe gets their French fries from three Idaho-based producers.
 Cannabis, however, must be grown in the state it’s sold in.
 That’s a problem for brand consistency.
 But it’s not just consistency across state lines.
 The cannabis plant itself is prone to fluctuations in each harvest.
 Weather, soil, and cultivation style, and infestations with mold, mildew, and mites, create anomalies that make consistency impossible—and that can also negatively affect purity.